-These five brilliant artists and creatives come from a diversity of backgrounds but share a commitment to exploring the relationship between human rights advocacy and the arts.
-Each artist is in the midst of producing a new collection to share with the world this fall.
-We’re excited to see what our next cohort of Artivists come up with – read on to find out more about them and their work!
+ICAAD currently supports six emerging artists from around the world.
+These creatives come from a diversity of backgrounds but share a commitment to exploring the relationship between human rights advocacy and the arts.
+With backgrounds across photography, painting, mixed media and more, each artist has been producing powerful collections to share with the public through exhibitions and events.
+Read on to find out more about each artist, and be sure to follow them to stay up-to-date with their work!

 Yoga Teacher, Writer

 Namita Kulkarni is a yoga teacher, writer and artist based in India.
 She’s been teaching yoga for the last 12 years.
 A gold-medallist law graduate, she also has a Post-graduate Diploma in Intellectual property rights from National Law School of India University, Bangalore.